Tag: book-reviews

 “What?
 You can’t…”

 “Look, Karoline, do you want this guy around or not?
-In about 60 seconds, he is going to be up and back to playing Johnny-on-the-go.
+In about 60 seconds, he is going to be back up and take to his heels.
 I don’t feel like driving around all night looking for him.
 Get me the rope.”

 Rosenda didn’t argue any further but retrieved a skein of yellow nylon cord.
 She began to ask why Shane carried rope, but immediately thought better of it.
 Besides, she was about to find out.

-With a weary grunt, Bear knelt down next to the unconscious Cole and placed one knee in his back while looping the rope around his wrists.
-With a deftness that suggested Bear might have either had some experience with animal husbandry or BDSM, he had the rock star hogtied so that no matter what superhuman strength he may temporarily possess; the man was going nowhere.
+With a weary grunt, Shane knelt down next to the unconscious Cole and placed one knee in his back while looping the rope around his wrists.
+With a deftness that suggested he might have either had some experience with animal husbandry or BDSM, he quickly had the rock star hogtied so that no matter what superhuman strength he may temporarily possess, the man was going nowhere.

 “Hey,” a voice called out from the Victorian’s porch where a ragtag crowd had spilled out.
 “You can’t do that, man!
 That man has rights!”